Study Shows Moms Who Earn More Than Dads Still Do More Housework

-In the past, men have traditionally been the breadwinners of the home, leaving much of the child rearing and housework to mothers who have remained at home.
+In the past, men have traditionally been the breadwinners of the home, leaving much of the child-rearing and housework to mothers who have remained at home.
 However, more women are participating in the workforce and even out-earning their partners in this day and age.

 Given that the main reason women took care of the home in the past was due to a lack of outside employment, it stands to reason that if they became the main family earners, that husbands/fathers would step in to fill the gap when it comes to housework.
-Spoiler alert: that’s not the case.
+Spoiler alert: That’s not the case.

 In a press release, Dr. Syrda shares “I found that the gender housework gap actually gets bigger for mothers who earned more than their spouses – the more they earned over their partner, the more housework they did.”
 She believes that’s because as a society, we are still entrenched in norms about what moms and dads “should” be doing.
-“When men earn less than women, couples neutralise this by increasing traditionality through housework – in other words, wives do more and husbands do less as they try to offset this ‘abnormal’ situation by leaning into other conventional gender norms.”
+“When men earn less than women, couples neutralize this by increasing traditionality through housework – in other words, wives do more and husbands do less as they try to offset this ‘abnormal’ situation by leaning into other conventional gender norms.”

 mothers have more housework